 How to get a trade mark

 Trade marks are important assets.
-It is vital to register - that is, take ownership of - anything that is unique to your business.
+It is vital to register elements that distinguish your business in order to protect your brand.

 We've put together a five-step guide to take you through the process of registering your trade mark.

-Here, we focus on UK and European Union trade marks.
-Click here for more information on international trade marks.
+Here, we focus primarily on UK trade marks.

 Step 1 - Choosing a trade mark